Operations of KFC by country: United States

+South America

+The first KFC opened in South America is the KFC in Bahamas in 1967.
+There is 974 locations total in the whole South America.

 Oceania

-There are over 600 KFC outlets in Australia, and around 100 in New Zealand.
+There are over 800 KFC outlets in Australia, and around 100 in New Zealand.
 KFC was the first American style fast food chain to open in both countries.
 In 2013, KFC reported an annual turnover of almost 2 billion AUD for its Australia and New Zealand operations.

 Australia

 Yum! directly operates 160 KFC outlets in Australia.
 The largest of the 53 independent franchisees in Australia is Collins Foods, which operates 169 stores.
 KFC's major poultry suppliers in Australia are Inghams, Steggles and Turi Foods.

 The first Australian KFC was opened in 1968 in Guildford, a suburb of Sydney.
 The franchise was owned by a Canadian entrepreneur called Bob Lapointe.
 Between 1970 and 1971, 75 outlets were opened.
 This had a major impact on Australian chicken production, which increased by 38 percent during the period.
 By 1995 there were 452 outlets and the company employed 12,000 staff.
 That year, Australia produced 35 percent of KFC's international earnings.